 4 guidelines to achieve greater success when launching a new listing

 Know your audience.

 Much like my book, you need the targeted audience for your listing.
 For me, it’s any commercial real estate professional who leads a team, is part of a team, or would like to build their own team.
-Most sales listings have specific audience, whether it is neighboring owners, like-kind property owners, or similarly-priced assets.
+Most sales listings have a specific audience, whether it is neighboring owners, like-kind property owners, or similarly-priced assets.

 Conduct some pre-launch marketing.

 Once you secure a listing, there is generally a period where your marketing team (you do have a team, correct?) is putting the final touches on the promotional materials.
 No better time to share with your targeted audience of your pending property launch.
 Share the highlights of the property and why they will want to review the listing.
 For example, our team’s pre-launch marketing efforts created a buzz for the book launch, and thus a strong response when we launched.

 There is no greater error in property launches than an over-priced listing.
 Brokers will “buy a listing” by suggesting the asset is worth more than the market will support and their un-informed owner/prospect is all too happy to go to market.
 Then the listing sits, sits and sits some more and leaves the broker scrambling for excuses.
 Pricing a book is similar in that if overpriced, you will lose the vast majority of the market, and any subsequent decrease in price suggests a lesser value.

 Yes, you are probably tired of all my blatant suggestions related to my new book, but the key to any sale is extensive marketing to your targeted audience.
 If you want to secure a successful launch on your new listing, tell everyone, even those outside of your target audience.
 Marketing should be consistent, yet varied.
 Phone calls, emails and postcards, letters, market canvassing, etc.